 Victoria Falls Questions and Answers

 Search through these questions and answers and see if you can find what you are looking for.
+There are links which you can follow to see if similar questions have been asked by other travellers.
 If the answer you are looking for is not there then send us your question via this form.
 We will answer as soon as we can.

 You can also try Google's customs search facility below, which will search through our entire site for any term you want.

 Although the political situation in Zimbabwe is regularly featured negatively on the international news – We can honestly say that Victoria Falls Town is like a different country.
 Victoria Falls is at this time of writing a perfectly safe tourist destination.
 Read a more...